imjoseangel/sandbox/kubernetes/netdebug/README.md

 requests
 ```

-The process to build the Dockerfile is exactly the same as explained with `tcpdump` above.
+The process to build the Dockerfile is the same as explained with `tcpdump` above.

 ```shell
 docker buildx create --name buildx --driver-opt network=host --use